komarserjio/notejam/dogeweb/README.md

 Note that there are no routes to create/remove pads.
 A pad exists as long as at least one note is assigned to it.

-### The database

-Since the web framework does not provide any kind of ORM, it was assumed that the choice of a database is irrelevant.
-Therefore, this implementation uses a simple in-memory storage (i.e. a dict) abstracted behind some functions.
-A different database (such as SQLite) can be easily hidden behind the same set of procedures.
-See `notejam/data.dg` for their signatures.

-**Note**: `data.dg` uses a data type called a `Record`, which is basically a `namedtuple` optimized for attribute access and pickling.
-To be drop-in compatible, an alternate database backend must satisfy the following conditions:

-  * `Record` must exist, and `Note`, etc. must subclass from it.
-  * `Record`s must have the same attributes as the provided implementation.
-  * `Record`s must have an attribute named `fields` that lists all other attributes.
-  * `Record`s must be iterable; the iterator must yield the values of the attributes in the same order as `fields`.
-  * If a field must not be returned in JSON output, its name must start with an underscore (`_`).

 ### JSON